 This stage follows when the individual of another culture begins to relax in a new situation and can laugh at minor misunderstandings, mistakes and which previously would have caused major headaches in the hostility stage.
-This more relaxed stage occurs after the individual, who has made some friends, is able to manage the size and complexity of the new environment, understands the work, and begins to experience successes.
+This more relaxed stage occurs after the individual, who has made some friends, manages the size complexity of the new environment, understands the work, and begins to experience successes.

-Individuals in the humor stage are generally relaxed, receptive, and open to direction.
+Individuals in the humor stage are relaxed, receptive, open and direction.